jayverhoef/ZVHdata/README.md

 Examine the Example Data
 ------------------------

 There are 4 main data sets that are used throughout the book.
-Here is how to access each of them.
+Here is how to find out more about each of them.

 ### sealPolys